ohadbamram/Cloud-Computing-Projects/Project3/README.md

 1. **Stocks Service:** Manages the stock portfolio, with multiple replicas for high availability.
 2. **Capital Gains Service:** Calculates capital gains or losses for the portfolio.
 3. **Database Service:** MongoDB is used for persistent storage of stock data.
-4. **NGINX Ingress Controller:** Acts as a reverse proxy and load balancer for routing external traffic to the appropriate services.
+4. **NGINX:** Acts as a reverse proxy and load balancer for routing external traffic to the appropriate services.
 5. **Kubernetes Services:** Provide internal and external access to the application components.

 ## Technologies Used